eliasmueller/b-tree-frontend/README.md

 CSV-File, containing comma-seperated values.
 These values all must be integers and larger than 0.

+Annotation: Any input field will be able to consume comma-seperated number-characters (0-9), if you try to insert negative values, the character '-' will be stripped and the absolute value of the number will be inserted.

 ### Description of the tree visualisation.
 The visualisation of the b-tree is a HTML-canvas, with size calculated on the tree's metrics.
 It contains rectangles and lines representing the nodes and edges of the tree.